Liverpool - Sheffield United: How to watch, start time, prediction, odds

 Prediction for Liverpool – Sheffield United

-There’s a part of all of us who’d love to see young Brewster deliver the goods against his former club but Blades haven’t done much to inspire confidence of winning against Liverpool.
+There’s a part of all of us who’d love to see young Brewster deliver the goods against his former club but Blades haven’t done much to inspire confidence for a win against Liverpool.
 The Reds claim all three points with a big performance from Mohamed Salah and Roberto Firmino.
 3-1.

 How to watch Liverpool – Sheffield United stream and start time